aws-samples/amazon-eks-running-webassembly/README.md

 > An EKS cluster in itself does not qualify for the AWS free tier as well.
 > You are charged for any EKS cluster you deploy while building this sample.

-## 👷 Building the AMI
+## 👷 Building the AMIs

-You will need to have a default VPC in the region where the AMI will be created, or provide a subnet ID via the subnet_id variable.
+You will need to have a default VPC in the region where the AMIs will be created, or provide a subnet ID via the subnet_id variable.
 The remaining variables are optional and can be modified to suit; either through the `al2023_amd64.pkrvars.hcl` file or by passing via -var 'key=value' on the Packer CLI.
 See the `variables.pkr.hcl` file for variables that are available for customization.

-Before running the commands to create the AMI, do this:
+Before running the commands to create the AMIs, do this:

-1. Set the `region` variable inside the `packer/al2023_amd64.pkrvars.hcl` file
+1. Set the `region` variable inside the `packer/al2023_amd64.pkrvars.hcl` file and in the `packer/al2023_arm64.pkrvars.hcl` file

-To build the AMI, run the following commands on your CLI from inside the repository:
+To build the AMIs, run the following commands on your CLI from inside the repository:
 ```
 cd packer
 packer init -upgrade .
 packer build -var-file=al2023_amd64.pkrvars.hcl .
+packer build -var-file=al2023_arm64.pkrvars.hcl .
 ```

-The build should take about 10 minutes (depending on the instance you choose).
+The builds should take about 10 minutes (depending on the instance you choose).
 After finishing, you see output similar to this:
 ```
 ==> Builds finished.
 The artifacts of successful builds are:
 --> amazon-eks.amazon-ebs.this: AMIs were created:
 your-region: ami-123456789abc
 ```
-Note the AMI-ID somewhere, you are going to need it in the next step.
+Note the AMI-IDs somewhere, you are going to need it in the next step.

 ## Building the EKS cluster
 To build the EKS cluster, you must first do the following:

 1. Update the `region` inside the `terraform/providers.tf` file to the same region you have set for Packer inside the `packer/al2023_amd64.pkrvars.hcl` file.
-2. Set the `custom_ami_id` parameter inside the `terraform/eks.tf` file to the AMI-ID from the output of Packer.
+2. Set the `custom_ami_id_amd64` parameter and the `custom_ami_id_arm64` parameter inside the `terraform/eks.tf` file to the matching AMI-IDs from the output of Packer.

 To build the cluster, run the following commands on your CLI from inside the repository (you must confirm the last command):
 ```